Abandoned & Little-Known Airfields:

 According to Dan MacPherson, "a friend went to a hardware store (long gone) that was a hangar from the airport."

-The former hangars had been built-over with housing at some point between 1980-2001.
+A circa 2001 aerial photo showed the former hangars had been built-over with housing at some point between 1980-2001.

 In the words of Al Billings, "I still go out there every year, and I miss seeing the old airport.